 Wasp Barcode Technology offers mobile computers based on Windows Mobile and Windows CE mobile operating systems.
-To connect them to a PC, Windows Mobile Device Center (or ActiveSync for Windows XP) must installed on the PC and operating correctly.
+To connect them to a PC, Windows Mobile Device Center (or ActiveSync for Windows XP) must be installed on the PC and operating correctly.
 Because of WMDC's complexity, changes in Windows, and potential blockages by third-party products, Wasp and other vendors have compiled links, guides, and utilities in the pursuit of keeping as many devices continuing to connect to as many PCs as possible.

-ActiveSync (only for Windows XP)
+ActiveSync (only for Windows XP and Windows Server 2003)

 Troubleshooting Articles (see other links below)